Virtual Channel Purification: Conclusion

 Thus far in the standard configuration of VCP, the additional copies of the noisy channels are acting on a maximally mixed input state at the ancillary registers.
 Using the Knill-Laflamme condition, we show that we can also perform purification using a quantum error correction (QEC) code state as the ancillary input state.
-Furthermore, if we are able to perform stabiliser checks on the ancillary register at the end of the circuit and post-select, we can remove \emph{all noise} from the main register using just two copies of the noise channel.
-This comes with a higher sampling cost following the usual bias-variance trade-off in QEM.
-Now instead of post-selecting on the stabiliser check results of the ancillary register, if we perform correction on the \emph{main register} based on these check results, we can actually remove \emph{all noise} from the main register while paying only the sampling cost of the second-order VCP.
+If we are able to perform \emph{perfect} stabiliser checks on the ancillary register and apply the correction on the \emph{main register} based on these check results, we can actually remove \emph{all correctable noise} from the main register while paying only the sampling cost of the second-order VCP.
 This provides one of the first frameworks that seamlessly combines QEM and QEC beyond the concatenation of QEC and QEM~\cite{piveteauErrorMitigationUniversal2021,lostaglioErrorMitigationQuantumAssisted2021,suzukiQuantumErrorMitigation2022}.
-Note that throughout this whole process, we are able to remove noise from the main register even though the input state of the main register is some arbitrary state that is not encoded at all.
+It allows us to achieve the same level of protection as QEC on an unencoded register when transmitting a state through a noisy channel, removing the associated encoding qubit overhead.
+Using the same circuit but two different QEC codes as inputs, we are actually able to combine the error suppression power of these two codes under environmental noise, e.g. we can achieve the same error resilience as the surface code using a bit-flip code and a phase-flip code as inputs.
+The current analysis of VEC does assume perfect syndrome extraction, but it opens up new possibilities for exploring possible practical schemes for combining QEC and QEM.
+We have also shown that QEM can be applied before QEC without degrading each other's performance, which allows us to use QEM to remove the noise in the \textsc{cswap}s in VEC.
+There can be many more application scenarios for using QEM before QEC.

 Using the same circuit as VCP, but performing post-selection on the controlled qubit measurement results instead of post-processing, we can physically (instead of virtually) obtain a purified channel, which can then be applied to many tasks in quantum networks.
 For example in entanglement distribution, compared to previous works based on entanglement purification, our channel purification protocol does not require multipartite joint operations and multiple identical copies of the distributed states for local quantum noises.
 Furthermore, with a single clean channel to transmit a single clean qubit, our protocol can purify noisy channels with arbitrarily large dimensions and enable the activation of valuable quantum resources.
 The fact that our protocol is applicable to arbitrary incoming states and arbitrary incoherent noise also opens up the door for many other possible applications in communication.